 1867 – 1920.

-In 1971, we acquired the above double-sided HMV record.
-It was among others, of a more normal sort, in a rather curious antique shop which had temporarily appeared right in the centre of Birmingham.
+In 1971, we acquired an early, double-sided yellow-label HMV record.
+It was among others in a rather curious antique shop that temporarily appeared right in the centre of Birmingham.

 However, all was explained when it emerged that in 1904, he had married Helen Cadbury, one of the daughters of Richard Cadbury, the head of the famous firm of chocolate makers in Birmingham.
 She had gone with her mother Emma to one of the Torrey-Alexander evangelical meetings at the Bingley Hall, Birmingham, at which the famous Dr. Torrey presided, and Charles Alexander lead the singing.
 Later, the members of the touring mission were invited to the Cadbury’s house in Moseley, on the south side of Birmingham.
 Alexander and Helen met and fell in love.
 They were married in July 1904, and Helen joined Alexander on many important and extensive evangelical trips, literally all over the world.

 But oddly, no mention of his making records seemed to occur on the ’net.
 The Birmingham Reference Library was consulted.
 Almost the first book I found was a biography of Richard Cadbury, written by his daughter Helen.
 “Richard Cadbury” by Helen Cadbury Alexander.
 Hodder & Stoughton.London, 1906.
 (Inscription above copied by permission of Birmingham Reference Library.)
 It had been inscribed to a friend by Helen, and subsequently given to the library.
 It was strange that I should so soon be looking at the handwriting of someone who I had first encountered only a day or so before.